- Frequently-asked Questions? Go to our FAQs Page

 For Youth Advocates

-As a youth advocate you have a unique opportunity to make significant change in the tobacco control movement — as a matter of fact, your involvement has made a difference all across the country and the world.
+As a youth advocate you have a unique opportunity to make significant change in the tobacco control movement.
+As a matter of fact, the involvement of young people has already made a difference all across the country and the world.